 Prescribers must counsel patients about the risk of meningococcal infection, provide the patients with the REMS educational materials, and ensure patients are vaccinated with a meningococcal vaccine.

 Soliris blocks terminal complement activation; therefore patients may have increased susceptibility to infections, especially with encapsulated bacteria.
+Additionally, Aspergillus infections have occurred in immunocompromised and neutropenic patients.
 Children treated with Soliris may be at increased risk of developing serious infections due to Streptococcus pneumoniae and Haemophilus influenza type b (Hib).
 Administer vaccinations for the prevention of Streptococcus pneumoniae and Haemophilus influenza type b (Hib) infections according to ACIP guidelines.
-Use caution when administering Soliris to patients with any systemic infection.
+Use caution when administering Soliris to patients with any systemic infection [see Serious Meningococcal Infections].

 Monitor patients after discontinuing Soliris for at least 8 weeks to detect hemolysis.